0x2bc/community-repo/community-roadmap/ListingStrategy.md

 - will we provide liquidity for DEXes? if so, will we have incentive program for liquidity providers?
 - will we hire market makers for CEXes?

-## 3. Get JOY listed

-Implement the agreed strategy into real life.
-Orchestrate the activities of everyone involved.

-Get the JOY token listed on a trustworthy exchange, ensuring that it is highly liquid and the community can trade on it freely.
-We must be mindful of the limitation of making sure the token price is fair in comparison with the market capitalization of similar projects and our most recent valuation.